in-async/AdColony-Android-SDK-wiki-ja/Project-Setup.md

 ===
 ####Step 3: Gather Information From Your AdColony Account####
-Log in to the AdColony [Control Panel](http://clients.adcolony.com) and create an app and desired zones on the website by following the instructions provided there.
+Log in to the AdColony [Control Panel](http://clients.adcolony.com) and create an app and desired zones on the website by following the instructions provided there (Please refer to "[Setting up Apps and Zones](http://support.adcolony.com/customer/portal/articles/761987-setting-up-apps-zones)" for help).
 Then retrieve your app ID and your corresponding zone IDs for integration (see [[Showing Interstitial Videos]] and [[Showing V4VC Videos]]).